PGAProfessional.com logo

 face

-1. (also "clubface") the striking surface of the club head 2. the sloped surface of a bunker that is (usually) toward the player
+1. (also "club face, clubface") the striking surface of the club head 2. the sloped surface of a bunker that is (usually) toward the player

 Example: The ball will go the way the club's face if decent contact is made.
 2. The shot was right on line, but ended up buried in the face of the bunker.

-a method of weighting a putter so that when the shaft is balanced on the finger the face points generally upward
+balance point (also "face balanced") a method of weighting a putter so that when the shaft is balanced on a fulcrum the face points generally upward (also see toe-balanced)

 face progression